gjv9491/MSDS6306/CaseStudy01/CaseStudy01.md

 <br>
 <br>

-#### Now to start our analysis we need to first download the data sets
+#### The analysis was started by downloading the following data sets:

 * **Gross Domestic Product download**
     + This process downloads Gross Domestic Product data sets and renames it as "GDPbyCountry.csv"
-    + Downloaded file are listed below in Data directory
+    + Downloaded files are listed below in Data directory

 ```r
 source("downloadGDP.R", echo = TRUE)